Kelly Wang

 I am collaborating with Eleanor Birrell to investigate privacy protections for vulnerable populations.

 Specifically, there is a gap in literature around data fiduciary law, a new paradigm of privacy law that would bind corporations to the "best interests" of those whose data they hold.
-We want to explore whether this paradigm is a promising solution to protect vulnerable populations.
+We want to explore whether this paradigm is a promising solution to protect vulnerable populations specifically, who may have unique or more specific threat models than an arbitrary user.
+To investigate this, we are currently conducting a Systemization of Knowledge (SoK) on the related privacy literature.

 🌱